muresan/homelab/README.md

 #### automate_token

 This defines the automate token used to authenticate Chef clients and server to an Automate instance.

-### DOMAIN\_USER

-Set this to the domain service account used to manage computer and DNS objects in the domain.

 ### Credentials / certificates